Year 1800-1849

 Drawing on his recent findings in South America during the Beagle expedition Darwin argued in detail that the Parallel Roads of Glen Roy were old shorelines of marine origin.
 This was later contradicted by Louis Agassiz’s Glacial theory of 1840 which instead suggested that the Parallel Roads were shorelines which had been cut by freeze-thaw processes along the shore of an glacier-dammed lake ice during the last ice age.

-Darwin's ‘Gigantic Blunder’ is interesting to consider, because it illustrates how even the most sophisticated scientific analysis may lead to a completely wrong result, if the contemporary understanding of all relevant processes is not fully understood.
-As such, it is a general warning to all engaged in science.
+Darwin's ‘Gigantic Blunder’ is interesting to consider, because it illustrates how even the most sophisticated scientific analysis may lead to a completely wrong result, if the contemporary understanding of all relevant processes is not yet fully developed.
+As such, Darwin's blunder represents a general warning to all engaged in science.
 Darwin later recognized his grave error, made while he still was a relatively new scientist, and his ‘blunder’ therefore in no way today discredits his otherwise exceptional fine scientific standing.

 Map showing with red lines the inferred ocean shorelines proposed by Charles Darwin (Darwin 1839a).
 Glen Roy is the valley in the left centre part of the map.
 The map covers an area about 35 km from east to west.